- What is Node.js

 Node.js enables developers to share code between the frontend and backend, facilitating consistency and reducing duplication.
 This sharing is possible due to the unification of the JavaScript language across both sides of the application.

-Consider a scenario where an e-commerce application needs to calculate the total price of a shopping cart.
+Consider a scenario where an needs to calculate the total price of a shopping cart.
 This logic is essential for both the frontend (to show the total to the user) and the backend (to process orders and calculate totals on the server).
 Instead of writing the logic twice, developers can create a shared module that works on both ends.

 By keeping the business logic in a shared module, we ensure that both frontend and backend applications use the same calculation logic.
 This practice minimizes the risk of discrepancies between the two ends and simplifies maintenance.